suss-vli/faq/virtual_lab_benefits/getting-started.md

 permalink: getting_started_for_lecturers/
 ---

-# Getting Started in Bringing Virtual Lab to your programme or school
+# Getting Started

-If you are a HOP or lecturer, you can do the following
+If you are a HOP or lecturer, you can do the following to bring Virtual Lab to your programme or course

 1. Contact Bryan at bryanlimyt@suss.edu.sg
 2. Provide PDF or python or jupyter notebook to Virtual Lab Team
    1. We will convert them to jupyter notebook with autograding
    2. We will scan through all the dependencies and install it for your lab
    3. Your students will be able to enjoy autogradable questions with right and wrong answer.

+## Process

+1. Conversion of lab guide will take up to six months.
+This depends on the depth of knowledge that you have.
+2. We will usually approach the course lead or HOP at least six months to one year.

+To see the full benefits of virtual lab, please visit here [https://suss-vli.github.io/faq/](https://suss-vli.github.io/faq/)